Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Discussion

 The cutoff chosen can cover a wide range of variants when combined with a chronological grouping.
-In any case, one could set the chosen thresholds even lower to fine-tune the granularity of the variants observed.
+In any case, one could set even lower thresholds to fine-tune the granularity of the variants observed.
 However, this could risk the inclusion of code fragments coming from the carriers.
 This is because different goodware can import the same libraries as discussed in~\cite{li2016investigation}.
-Thus, a set of carriers from the same family could have common legitimate libraries.

 One option could be to `white-list' those libraries and remove known software components before applying differential analysis.
 Along these lines, Google has recently proposed the use of what they call \emph{functional peers} to set as `normal' behaviors that are often seen in known goodware of the same category (peers)~\cite{googleblogFunctionalPeers}.
 However, in our work we choose not to do this.
-The main reason behind this is that legitimate libraries can also be used with a malicious intent.
-In fact, the case study shown in Section~\ref{sec:casestudy:ransomeware} describes the case of a ransomware that uses the \texttt{android.support.v4.content} library with a malicious intent.

-For our purpose, we consider that keeping a threshold relatively high (i.e., above 90\%) is enough to avoid including code fragments from the carriers.
-As part of the future work, we are planning to study where the boundary between variants and carriers stand and the impact of lower thresholds.
-Here, we would further set a lower cutoff to explore behaviors that could either belong to the carrier or to the rider---namely, \emph{gray cutoff} (\textsc{GCO}).
-Intuitively, thresholds can be seen as how likely the set of behaviors observed belong to the different parts of the specimen as described next:
+The main reason behind this is that legitimate libraries can also be used with a malicious intent (see for example the case study described in \S\ref{sec:casestudy:ransomeware}) For our purposes, we consider that keeping a threshold relatively high (i.e., above 90\%) is enough to avoid including code fragments from the carriers.